Custom noissue Tissue Paper by @cepage_

 - Place the liquid container in a waterproof bag: find a bag that is big enough to hold your container, then place it inside.
 Seal the bag with high-quality tape.

-- Use a sturdy cardboard box: use a cardboard box that is slightly larger than the volume of your container to create room for cushioning to protect the bottle.
-Use soft packing materials like packing peanuts, foam, or bubble wrap as cushioning.
+- Use a sturdy cardboard box: use a cardboard shipping box that is slightly larger than the volume of your container to create room for cushioning to protect the bottle.
+Use soft packing materials like eco-friendly hex wrap, generous layers of tissue paper, and biodegradable packing peanuts as cushioning if needed.

 - Tape the seams of the box: use strong packing tape to seal the box.
 Use multiple layers of tape to ensure the box is properly secured.

-- Label your box appropriately: use a sticker to write “liquid” and “fragile” on your box.
-Write the words on either side of the package and they should be legible enough for anyone to see them.
+- Label your box appropriately: use a sticker to indicate “liquid” and “fragile” on your box.
+Display the words on either side of the package and they should be legible enough for anyone to see them.

 Wrapping it Up